International Lego Day

 Below are some cool LEGO facts that we think everyone will appreciate.
 With that said, let’s take a look at the following list of facts before we go on and play with our LEGO bricks.

-• Every single minute of every single day, almost 40,000 bricks are molded.
+• Every single minute of every day, almost 40,000 LEGO bricks are molded.

-• The Guinness World Record for the largest LEGO statue goes to LEGO’s London Tower Bridge.
-It’s made of over 5.8 million pieces.
+• The Guinness World Record for the largest LEGO statue goes to LEGO’s London Tower Bridge, made of over 5.8 million pieces.

-• LEGO is considered to be one of the world’s largest toy companies.
+• LEGO is considered one of the world’s largest toy companies.

-• There are over 600 million LEGO bricks in circulation.
+• There are over 600 billion LEGO bricks in circulation.

-• LEGO is one of the largest tire manufacturers in the world.
-They create over 300 million rubber toy tires every year.
+• LEGO is one of the largest tire manufacturers in the world, creating over 300 million rubber toy tires every year.

 Observing International LEGO Day

 There are about a million different ways that people can observe this holiday.
-They can learn more about the history of this company, introduce their friends to LEGO bricks, and even visit a Legoland Theme Park.
+They can learn more about the history of the company, introduce their friends to LEGO bricks, or even visit a LEGOLAND Theme Park.

 But our favorite way to observe this holiday is by breaking out the bricks and playing with them.
-Building something cool, taking a picture of that creation, and then posting it on social media using the hashtag #InternationalLEGODay.
-That’s our favorite way to observe this holiday.
+Building something cool, taking a picture of that creation, and then posting it on social media using the hashtag #InternationalLEGODay is our favorite way to celebrate this holiday.

 When is it?